Bob

 using ubiquitously-available, off-the-shelf materials; and will

 generate around 45-48 kilowatts of power, continuous.
-[That is in
+[That is

-self-looped mode, with no external input to maintain it.]
+in self-looped mode, with no external input to maintain it.]

-When you put this thing together, you should have a good heating,
+When you put this thing together, you should have a good

-ventilating, and air-conditioning or refrigeration guy help you
+heating, ventilating, and air-conditioning or refrigeration guy

-kinds of anomalies into the system.
+and other kinds of anomalies into the system.

 We're releasing this information.
 We've done the calculations,